nogibjj/Week6_Rust_ds581/README.md

 This will generate a random life fact and print it to the console.

 ## Contributing
 If you have a suggestion for a new fact, feel free to submit a pull request!
-We only ask that you keep the facts family-friendly and appropriate for all ages.
+Please keep the facts family-friendly and appropriate for all ages.